stealthmachines/AnalogMainnet2.9/README.md

 HDGL Analog Mainnet is a nearly production-ready distributed computing platform (candidate) that combines continuous analog physics simulation with discrete digital computation and blockchain consensus.
 The system provides a comprehensive three-layer architecture for hybrid analog-digital processing with distributed state validation, complete web interface suite, and enterprise-grade security features.

+This version is probably the stepping-stone to the preferred v3.0 which does not require POA to function.

 ### Core Architecture: Three-Layer Computing Stack

 1. **🌊 Analog Layer**: Continuous physics simulation using 4th-order Runge-Kutta integration